 The programme shall indicate the process involved in defining and redefining the POs.
 It shall also provide how and where the POs are published and disseminated.
-It should also describe the process that periodically documents and demonstrates that the POs are based on the needs of the stakeholders of the programme.
+It should also describe the process that documents and demonstrates periodically that the POs are based on the needs of the stakeholders of the programme.
 The extent to which and how the POs are aligned with the Graduate Attributes prescribed by the NBA shall be provided.
 The correlation between the POs and the PEOs is to be provided as per the format given in the SAR in order to establish the contribution of the POs towards the attainment of the PEOs.

-Precise illustrations of how course outcomes, modes of delivery of the courses, assessment tools are used to assess the impact of delivery of course/course content, and laboratory and project course work are contributing towards the attainment of the POs shall be given by the programme.
+Precise illustrations of how course outcomes, modes of delivery of the courses, assessment tools are used to assess the impact of course delivery/course content, and laboratory and project course work are contributing towards attainment of the POs shall be given by the institution.

-The POs may be assessed by direct and indirect methods.
+The attainment of POs may be assessed by direct and indirect methods.
 Direct methods of assessment are essentially accomplished by the direct examination or observation of students' knowledge or skills against measurable performance indicators.
 On the other hand, indirect methods of assessment are based on ascertaining opinion or self-report.
 Rubric is a useful tool for indirect assessment.
 A rubric basically articulates the expectations for students' performance.
 It is a set of criteria for assessing students' work or performance.
-Rubric is particularly suited to student learning outcomes that are complex or not easily quantifiable for which there are no clear "right" or "wrong" answers or which are not evaluated with the standardised tests or surveys.
+Rubric is particularly suited to programme outcomes that are complex or not easily quantifiable for which there are no clear "right" or "wrong" answers or which are not evaluated with the standardised tests or surveys.
 For example, assessment of writing, oral communication, or critical thinking often require rubrics.
 The development of different rubrics and the achievement of the outcomes need to be clearly stated in the SAR.

-The results of assessment of each PO shall be indicated as they play a vital role in implementing the Continuous Improvement process of the programme.
-The institute shall provide the ways and means of how the results of assessment of the POs improve the programme in course delivery and assessment methods and processes of revising/redefining the POs.
-The institute shall provide the required information for assessment, evaluation and review methods to evaluate the attainment of the POs as per the format given in SAR.
+The results of assessment of each PO should be indicated, since they play a vital role in implementing the Continuous Improvement process of the programme.
+The institute shall provide the ways and means of how the results of assessment of the POs help to refine processes of revising/redefining the POs.